Queuni/Defense-Grid/README.md

 - Bump the dependency to fix the compatibility issue with Python 3.12

 - Implement a simple health check endpoint for the load balancer

+- Refactor the helper to accept an optional callback for progress